Mike Pence: Vote counting and storming of the Capitol

+On April 3, 2025, the John F. Kennedy Library Foundation announced Pence as the recipient of the JFK Profile in Courage Award "for putting his life and career on the line to ensure the constitutional transfer of presidential power on Jan.
+6, 2021".

 Post-vice presidency (2021–present)

+Pence left office on January 20, 2021, and was succeeded by the 49th vice president of the United States, Kamala Harris.
 Pence did not have a permanent place of residence in Indiana when he left the vice presidency.
 Official records indicated that Pence had not owned a residence in Indiana since 2013, having lived in the governor's mansion and then the vice president's residence in Washington.
 As a result, for several months after leaving office, he and his wife stayed at residences owned by various Indiana Republican politicians.
 It is believed that he was at one time staying in a cabin owned by his former lieutenant governor, Indiana Governor Eric Holcomb.
 In May 2021, the Pences bought a home in Carmel, Indiana.

 In February 2021, it was announced that Pence would join The Heritage Foundation as a distinguished visiting fellow.
 He also joined the Young America's Foundation conservative youth organization, with plans to launch a new podcast with the group in the coming months.
-In March 2021, Pence published an op-ed on a Heritage Foundation website in which he noted "significant voting irregularities and numerous instances of officials setting aside state election law" during the 2020 election.
-At speaking engagements in the months after the end of the Trump administration, Pence spoke with reverence of the former president.
+At speaking engagements in the months after the end of the Trump administration, Pence spoke with "an almost reverence" of the former president, according to one journalist.

 Pence narrated a four-part television series on the career of right-wing radio host Rush Limbaugh titled Age of Rush, which debuted on Fox Nation in March 2021.
 Pence had previously cited Limbaugh as an inspiration for his career in talk radio and then in politics.
-In April 2021, it was reported that Pence signed a deal with publisher Simon & Schuster for two books, including an autobiography that is set to be published in 2023.
+In April 2021, it was reported that Pence signed a deal with publisher Simon & Schuster for two books, including an autobiography.

-Polls of Republicans regarding their preferred presidential candidate in 2024 imply that Pence could begin a campaign as a top-tier candidate if former President Trump were to forgo a run.
-At the same time, said polling also foretells a precipitous decline in Pence's polling numbers in the event that Trump were to seek to become the second president, after Grover Cleveland, to serve two non-consecutive terms.
-In light of this, there is a widespread view among both Republican leaders and grassroots Republicans that "Pence is dead in the early waters of 2024."